jrdegbe/thamesthrive-api/docs/development/python_env.md

     cd ..

-    cd tracardi
+    cd ThamesThrive
     source venv/bin/activate

     # Installs dependencies (2)
-    pip install -r tracardi/requirements.txt
+    pip install -r ThamesThrive/requirements.txt
     deactivate
     ```

-    1. Only tracardi-api is required to run the API.
-Tracardi library will be installed as dependency.
+    1. Only ThamesThrive-api is required to run the API.
+ThamesThrive library will be installed as dependency.
-    2. Installs dependencies of Tracardi API.
+    2. Installs dependencies of ThamesThrive API.

 !!!
 Tip